 The Master of Science in Finance allows students to earn a graduate degree over three terms, beginning coursework in the summer and finishing the following May.
 The MSF program is a full-time residential program, taking place on the USC campus.
 The program’s accelerated nature is a cost-effective option for people considering a graduate degree.
 There are no minimum years of work experience required to be eligible to apply for the MSF program.

-Who would benefit from an MS in Finance?
+Who would benefit from a Master of Science in Finance?

 The primary objective of the Master of Science in Finance is to provide individuals with the necessary skills and knowledge to make an immediate impact as analysts within the various realms of finance and thus advance their careers.
 The program is open to both business and non-business undergraduates and equips them with tools, ideas and frameworks to excel in early-stage finance jobs.